hpshelton/hpshelton.github.io/_posts/2010-04-27-the-shortest-distance-between-any-two-points-is-a.md

 - distance
 - time
 - space
-- jeff, tenth avenue north
+- tenth avenue north
+- jeff owen
 ---
 <blockquote>The shortest distance between any two points is a straight line...unless you create a wormhole and transcend space and time.</blockquote>

- — Jeff, Tenth Avenue North
+ — Jeff Owen, Tenth Avenue North